queryluke/masseffect-5e-data/data/rules/weapons.md

 #### Targeting
 Most Heavy Weapons also use the Targeting condition.
 Targeting means painting the battlefield or keeping a lock on one or more creatures for a single round of combat.
-More information about targeting can be found in <nuxt-link to="/phb/appendix/conditions">conditions appendix</nuxt-link>.
+More information about targeting can be found in [conditions appendix](/phb/appendix/conditions).